Creating databases sounds like a complex process but with modern database diagram tools, this isn’t the case.

 There are three Individual Plans available to purchase: Starter, Basic, and Unlimited.
 The Starter version is free and supports two database models with 10 tables per model.
 The Basic version costs $5 (£3.86) per month with 5 database models and 25 tables per model.

 The Unlimited version costs $15 (£11.58) per month with unlimited models and unlimited tables.
 You can start the free trial.

-DbSchema is a database documentation and management tool for SQL, NoSQL, MongoDB, and Cloud databases.
+DbSchema is a database documentation and management tool for developers of SQL, NoSQL, MongoDB, and Cloud databases.
 It has an interactive layout feature that lets you design databases with diagrams.
 Elements like tables and foreign keys can be dragged and dropped onto the canvas.
-You can also create multiple layouts for different parts of the schema.
-When you’ve finalized the design of the database you can print it in PDF or HTML5.
+You can also create multiple layouts for different parts of the database schema.
+When you’ve finalized the diagram of the database you can print it in PDF or HTML5.